The consultation closes at 11:59pm on 2 October 2026.

 Write to your MP

-Use the postcode lookup to find the right constituency and copy a message you can adapt around freedom, evidence, harm reduction, and business impact.
-We have provided some example text you can adapt to cover vaping and heated tobacco in your own words.
+Use the postcode lookup to find the right constituency and copy a message you can adapt around adult choice, harm reduction, retail impact, and proportionate youth protection.

 "International peer-reviewed evidence indicates that the risk to the health of bystanders from exposure to e-cigarette vapour is extremely low."